Read more about dry eyes

 Dry Eye Treatments

 There is no reason to suffer if you are experiencing dry eyes.
-The best thing that you can do is schedule an examination with a Chicago optometrist for personalized recommendations.
+The best thing that you can do is schedule an examination with an optometrist for personalized recommendations.
 Most patients experience chronic symptoms, so ongoing treatments are needed for relief.

 Mild cases of dry eyes can be treated by adding tears with over-the-counter eye drops.
 Your doctor can recommend a good brand without additives or other ingredients that might irritate the eyes.
 Another option is to use prescription eye drops that increase tear production.